officiallywily/React-Setup/README.md

 ```
 Windows
 ```
-.\node_modules\.bin\eslint --init
+./node_modules/.bin/eslint --init
 ```
 - How would you like to use ESLint?
 To check syntax, find problems, and enforce code style
 - What type of modules does your project use?
 JavaScript modules (import/export)
 - Which framework does your project use?
 React
-Does your project use TypeScript?
+- Does your project use TypeScript?
 No
 - Where does your code run?
 Browser
-How would you like to define a style for your project?
+- How would you like to define a style for your project?
 Use a popular style guide
-Which style guide do you want to follow?
+- Which style guide do you want to follow?
 Airbnb (https://github.com/airbnb/javascript)
-What format do you want your config file to be in?
+- What format do you want your config file to be in?
 JSON
-Would you like to install them now with npm?
+- Would you like to install them now with npm?
 Yes

 Add this to .eslintrc.json
 ```